Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 2 tablespoons of sugar

-- Preheat a pizza stone, iron skillet and the oven to 450°.
+- Preheat pizza stone on one rack and an iron skillet on a rack below the stone in the oven and heat to 450°.

-- Once a raft is created on top of the mixture add in the flours and oats and gently mix it on low speed with the hook attachment and then knead on high speed for 4 to 5 minutes.
+- Once a raft is created on top of the mixture add in the flours, salt, and oats and gently mix it on low speed with the hook attachment and then knead on high speed for 4 to 5 minutes.